 - For lightweight frames, picture hooks are the perfect tool to get the job done.

 - Hang your mirror and check it’s perfect with a spirit level – readjust if necessary.

 - Admire yourself (and your handiwork) in your new reflection!

 Top tip: This guide is perfect for lightweight frames on drywalls.
-For heavier frames and if you’re looking to hang onto a more difficult surface such as a masonry wall, tiles or concrete it’s best to take advice on choosing the most appropriate drill bit, wall plugs and screws to get the job done.
+For heavier frames or if you’re looking to hang onto a more difficult surface such as a masonry wall, tiles or concrete, it’s best to take advice on choosing the most appropriate drill bit, wall plugs and screws to get the job done.

-For small frames, you can make life even simpler with hanging strips, which come off cleanly and don’t require the use of any nails!
+For small frames, make life even simpler with hanging strips, which come off cleanly and don’t require the use of any nails!